 Legalisation services

-Document legalisation is the process that involves a number of formal procedures to assign legal status to a document so it can be accepted in another country.
+Document legalisation is a formal process that gives a document legal validity so it can be recognised and accepted in another country.

-The purpose of legalisation is to make a document issued in one country officially recognized by government agencies or organizations in another country.
-Simply put, legalisation is required to make your power of attorney issued, for example, in Mexico, valid in another country.
+The main goal of legalisation is to ensure that a document issued in one country is officially accepted by government agencies or organisations in a different country.
+For example, legalisation makes a power of attorney issued in Mexico valid abroad.

-Consular legalisation is a procedure for certifying the validity of official documents or confirming the signatures of officials authorized to certify signatures on documents.
-Put more simply, this is one way to legalise documents when carrying out business in a foreign country.
-It is similar to apostille, but unlike it, consular legalisation is used when legalising documents issued by organisations from those countries that are not parties to the Hague Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (October 5, 1961).
-Compared to apostille, it is a more complex bilateral procedure.
+Consular legalisation involves certifying the authenticity of official documents or verifying the signatures of officials authorised to certify them.
+In simple terms, it is the process used to legalise documents for business or official use in countries that do not participate in the Hague The Convention Abolishing the Requirement of Legalisation for Foreign Public Documents (5 October 1961).
+Compared to apostille, consular legalisation is a more complex, bilateral procedure.

-An apostille is a special stamp affixed to official non-commercial documents issued by institutions and organisations of countries participating of the 1961 Hague Convention.
-In essence, apostille is a simplified legalisation, because apostille can be done quite quickly compared to the longer procedure of consular legalisation.
-An apostille stamp can be placed both on original documents and on their notarized copies.
+An apostille is a special certificate or stamp placed on official non-commercial documents issued by organisations in countries that are part of the 1961 Hague Convention.
+Apostille is essentially a simplified form of legalisation, done much faster than consular legalisation.
+An apostille stamp can be placed on original documents as well as notarised copies.

 To get a quotation, contact us by calling